transcom/mymove/docs/adr/0042-optimistic-locking.md

 - `+` This takes advantage of ETag HTTP header and follows standard/best conventions for REST APIs.
 - `+` This guarantees that data is coherent and current.
+- `+` Identifiers are opaque, allowing us to avoid the issue of different date parsing rules in other programming environments.
 - `-` This will require more work on the client to handle rejection.
 In particular we will need to make sure the prime understands how this works.
 - `-` Updates will require a read to confirm that the client was working with the most recent copy.
-- `-` We would need to do work to calculate the hash of resources and to store that value.

 ### do nothing or last request wins